-- Draft sponsorship levels.
+- Create sponsorship levels.
 Show the benefits tied to each level of sponsorship.
 Clearly show how sponsoring your gala could benefit a sponsor.

-- Create a solid letter.
+- Write a solid pitch letter.
 Keep your letter short, one page at most.
-Mention in the first paragraph anyone associated with your organizations who has a direct relationship as well as any noteworthy community/industry leaders attending your gala.
+Mention in the first paragraph anyone associated with your organizations who has a direct relationship as well as any noteworthy community or industry leaders attending your gala.